 Not sure which category you fall into?
 Then Mimi Tanner’s e-book ‘Declutter Fast: How to get your home in order almost immediately’ might just be the fit for you.
 She discusses the way clutter affects people, the various methods of decluttering and an alternative to the four box/pile method of decluttering.
 Her book also includes a whole section on how to tackle items you’re not quite ready to get rid of yet.

-I like to do a combination of methods.
 On some days I am energetic, enthusiastic and have plenty of time.
 On these days I might be able to pull out the entire pantry, clean the shelves, chuck out the junk and rearrange everything as I put it back in.
 Other days I am time poor and have little energy to do that.
 At these times I will simply set my timer for 15 minutes, perhaps pop on a bit of music and do a quick clean out of one small spot in the house.

 If you are more of a self starter and don’t want to wait to receive an email to let you know what area of your home to begin working on next, then my S.O.S decluttering system might just be the thing for you.

 Want to get a quick start on your decluttering project?

 Download your quick start guide today!

 This three step process will make it as easy as possible to complete one decluttering task each day until things are back under control.
 It will help you decide exactly where to start and what to do when you get there without telling you that on Tuesday you need to clean out your wardrobe and on Wednesday it is time to rearrange the medicine cabinet.
 Once you understand the steps, you can use it to make your own plan that suits your lifestyle and situation on any given day.

 Step 1) Identify a Space within your home

 Step 2) Select an Object within that space